zhangdiwaa/react-paperjs-test/README.md

 ### `yarn start`

 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:4321](http://localhost:4321) to view it in the browser.

+if you don't have yarn,  `npm install -g yarn`

+if you are in XX mainland, `yarn config set registry http://registry.npm.taobao.org/`

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.